throthe/vagrant-minecraft/README.md

 1. Store your downloaded map in the `data` directory from this repository.
 This directory will be mounted to `vagrant_data`
 2. Unzip the world (if packed)
 4. Copy the new world into the server folder: `cp -r /vagrant_data/<world-name> /srv/minecraft-server/<world-name>`
-5. Change the world in the `server.properties` with: `sudo vi /srv/minecraft/server.properties` and fine the line for __level-name__ and change it the the new world name.
+5. Change the world in the `server.properties` with: `sudo vi /srv/minecraft/server.properties` and find the line for __level-name__ and change it the the new world name.

 ## ToDo